A worried man over 40 sitting on the edge of a bed while his partner sleeps in the background

 7 Health Changes Men Over 40 Shouldn’t Ignore

-If you are over 40 and your body feels different lately, do not brush it off too fast.
+If you are over 40 and something feels different in your body — your energy, sleep, confidence, or even your private relationship life — do not ignore it too fast.

 This guide is not here to scare you.
-It is a simple checklist of health changes many men notice after 40 — and why they may be worth paying attention to.
+It is a simple checklist of health changes men over 40 often notice — including the ones many men do not like to talk about.

 Quick checklist before you keep reading: